Women and girls enjoying their rights to water and sanitation: Simavi's Theory of Change

 The second strategy is collaboration.
 We collaborate with civil society organisations, such as community groups and NGOs, to strengthen their efficiency and leadership in achieving human rights to water and sanitation for women and girls.
 We do this through funding and supporting these organisations, networks, movements and feminist groups.
 We want to enable them to work and advocate more effectively, strengthening knowledge, skills, data collection and collaboration.
 And we want them to shift the power towards women and girls and amplify their voices.

 In our Theory of Change, we identify four levels of change: short-term outcomes, mid-term outcomes, long-term outcomes and impact, which is the ultimate goal of our work and the combined result of the long-term outcomes that represent a broader change in the system.
-In our day-to-day work, we work towards the short-term outcomes that combined contribute to the mid-term outcomes.
-With the programmes that we implement together with partner civil society organisations we aim to directly achieve our impact on individual and community levels.

 How do we measure our progress?